replikativ/superv.async/README.md

 ## Conventions

-For readability of code, `superv.asznc` follows these conventions from `full.async`:
+For readability of code, `superv.async` follows these conventions from `full.async`:
 * Async operators that throw exceptions use `?` in place of `!`, for example throwing counterpart of `<!` is `<?`.